MohamedMamdoouh/Tansekak/README.md

 | Import cutoffs         | `/admin/import`         | Import cutoffs from Markdown (`.md`) for one track at a time; replaces existing cutoffs for that year + track |
 | Import student results | `/admin/import-results` | Import Thanaweya results from Excel (`.xlsx`) for a selected admission year                                   |

+Import pages show a progress overlay during upload and processing.
+Leaving the page is blocked until the import finishes or you confirm navigation away.

 **Default admin credentials (development only)**

 - Email: `admin@tansekak.local`